How Do I Introduce My Puppy To More Challenging Commands?

 Practice Eye Contact Exercises

 Teaching your puppy to maintain eye contact with you is an essential aspect of building focus and attention.
 Begin by holding a treat near your face and rewarding your puppy when they make eye contact with you.
 Gradually increase the duration of eye contact before offering the treat.
-This helps establish a strong connection between you and your puppy, making it easier for them to focus on your commands.
+This exercise helps establish a strong connection between you and your puppy, making it easier for them to focus on your commands.

 Teach ‘Leave it' Command